pochu4/3294-Assign2/README.md

 # assignment2-johannc-ws2
  Assignment 2 for Web Scripting 2: React.js Website
+ This website is for MDIA 3294 and is a fictional resort.

 Project Setup:
 npx create-vite@latest assignment2-JohannC --template react
 cd assignment1-JohannC
 npm run dev